You are using an outdated browser. Upgrade your browser today for a better experience of this site and many others.

 The higher rate applies to higher rate and additional rate taxpayers.

-Additionally, prior to 30 October 2024 higher rates of 18% and 24% may apply to the disposal of certain residential property.
+Additionally, the rates of 18% and 24% may have applied to the disposal of certain residential property throughout 2024/25.

 Get in touch with Branston Adams to arrange your free consultation.